Bay Windows / Ventanas en saliente / 窗花

 Fleishhacker Foundation logo

-Thank you to Hoi Leung and YY Zhu at the Chinese Culture Center of San Francisco for unwavering allyship; Jason Bayani and Mihee Kim at Kearny Street Workshop for partnership and fundraising support; Susana Rojas and Xochitl Frausto at Calle 24 Latino Cultural District and Dr Martyna Ayala at the Mission Cultural Center for Latino Arts for advice and support; Weston Teruya for feedback; to all the selection panelists and funders.
+Thank you to Hoi Leung and YY Zhu at the Chinese Culture Center of San Francisco for unwavering allyship; Jason Bayani and Mihee Kim at Kearny Street Workshop for partnership, fundraising support, and fiscal sponsorship; Susana Rojas and Xochitl Frausto at Calle 24 Latino Cultural District and Dr Martyna Ayala at the Mission Cultural Center for Latino Arts for advice and support; Weston Teruya for grant feedback; to all the selection panelists and funders.